-Despite that, Randy was a fascinating creature, who I knew could teach me how to roughen up my nice kid edges a little bit.
-The grannies were wearing me down and I needed to find a nice, shrewd way to say, “Back off Doris, I’ve got a business to run here.”
-So I’d walk with him on his paper route, and not only did he teach me how to be a snide, cunning little prick people would adore.
+Despite that, Randy was a fascinating creature, who I knew could teach me how to roughen up my nice kid edges.
+The grannies were wearing me down and I needed to find an acceptable, shrewd way to say, “Back off Doris, I’ve got a business to run here.”
+So I’d walk with him on his paper route, and he taught me how to be a snide, cunning little prick people would adore.
 He was a master in the art of ingratiating oneself to customers until they were absolutely convinced that fattening their paperboy’s wallet with tips was the key to their lasting happiness.

 Randy taught me the fine points of buttering up a customer as cheap as Scrooge, or as gnarly as Genghis Khan.
 He gave a master class in persuasion – or rather, emotional extortion – by appealing to humanity’s tendency to extend aimless sympathy to children, especially at Christmas.
 I was, after all, a little black “love child” to a white, single mother.
 ‘Oh, the shame’ (*sob, sob, tip, tip*).
 It’s not a point of pride exactly, but Randy was a very charismatic guy; mimicking him seemed like the right thing to do for a ten year-old.
 I imagine he made his fortunes by selling convection toaster ovens or shammies on The Shopping Channel before the internet came along and ruined everything.